 I was never a very spiritual person.
 I was just out there spinning, living vicariously through my daughter, wanting her to do the things I did not have faith in myself to do.
 Today, I realize I was nowhere near grounded, and that my lack of faith contributed to my daughter having her own self-esteem issues.

-Finding my connection to spirituality has been life changing for me.
+Finding my connection to spirituality has been life-changing for me.
 My daughter’s ups and downs would once have paralyzed me with fear and anxiety.
 Now I am open to the changes and challenges of life, and much more aware of my place in the world, because I have faith.
-So, COVID-19 is throwing a monkey wrench in our plans for the holiday?
-My faith reassures me that it will not be like this forever.

-For this holiday season, my extended family has decided we will not gather in a big crowd.
-We will each find our unique way to experience the holidays, and we will get together at different times.
+For this holiday season, we will each find our unique way to experience the holidays.
 For my part, I will focus on giving back and reminding myself of where I have been and how far I have come.

 ‘Tis the Season to Set Boundaries: Tips for Surviving the…